Report: Patent growth reached 9.2 percent in 2012

 "[Research and development] spending decisions are often based on profit and profit margins, so R&D budgets always get a bit tentative," Martin Grueber, a Battelle senior researcher told the Journal.

-Entrepreneurs that are looking for small business legal advice on intellectual property or other pressing concerns can reach out to a Phoenix business attorney
+Entrepreneurs that are looking for small business legal advice on intellectual property or other pressing concerns can reach out to a Phoenix business attorney.

-Categorised in:
+Categorised in: Intellectual Property Law

 This post was written by